OKR Framework; What you need to know and how to increase your OKR success

 We are also seeing a lack of awareness that organisations will need to transform how their business operates and the mindset and culture of its people to be successful with OKRs.
 We have documented this in our article; How to prepare your people for implementing OKRs successfully.

 This is where frameworks create huge value.
 They provide a clear understanding of the rules of the game, as well as the expectations and investment required.
-Scrum is a fantastic example of a lightweight used in software delivery.
+Scrum is a fantastic example of a lightweight framework used in software delivery.

 For those not familiar with it, Scrum is one of several frameworks under the umbrella discipline of Agile software delivery.
 It sets out: